"Ghost ship" off Canada heralds arrival of tsunami debris

 The Japanese government has estimated that debris from the coastal prefectures of Iwate, Miyagi, and Fukushima totaled 5 million tons.
 Of that, it says, 70 percent would have sunk quickly onto the coastal seabed of Japan, but the other 30 percent, or 1.5 million tons, would have floated.
 It is impossible to say how much of that will break up and sink en route and how much will end up on American beaches.

-"What oceanographers are estimating right now is that the debris is dispersed over an area of 2,000 miles by 1,000 miles," said Mallos at Ocean Conservancy.
+"What oceanographers are estimating right now is that the debris is dispersed over an area of 2,000 miles by 1,000 miles, roughly the size of the state of California," said Mallos at Ocean Conservancy.

 "Within that area there is large variability in terms of how dispersed the debris is.
-It's certainly not a solid floating mass of debris."
+It's certainly not a solid floating mass the size of California."

 Mallos is set to embark on a one-month voyage from Tokyo to the Hawaiian island of Maui on June 1 to follow the projected path of the debris and finds out more about it.